 Bailey Ewing, a member of the class of 2015 from Dallas, Texas, will spend the summer in Denmark working for Deloitte's Denmark Corporate Social Responsibility team.
 She is a business administration and accounting major and will research how not-for-profit organizations that receive time and products from corporations can translate those donations into accurate market values on their financial statements.
 This will enable them to elicit larger sums of state support which is allocated to non-profit organizations that can demonstrate public support.
 Ewing is standards president and academic excellence chair of Kappa Delta sorority.
 She is also president of L.I.F.E, promoting a healthy lifestyle among the student body, and a member of the Ministry Leadership Team on campus.

 Shelby Flores, a member of the class of 2015 from Rancho Cucamonga, Calif., is a double major in economics and Spanish with a minor in Latin American and Caribbean studies.
 She had a 10-week summer internship at the U.S. Embassy in Mexico City, Mexico, through the U.S. Department of State Student Internship Program.
-Her duties were primarily research-based, including reviewing and analyzing the effect of Mexican tourism on the United States, compiling data on E-visas and mapping the interagency coordination procedures in Mexico City to create a summary of best practices.

 Liam Gaziano '16